 Below are questions about the PA Program at EVMS.
-More information is available on the About the Program page.
+More information is available on the Program's landing page.

 What is the program’s mission?